Helioviewer-Project/JHelioviewer-SWHV/docs/ddf.md

 This is implemented by the `PropagationService`, a mock-up RPC server built on the Spyne toolkit (<http://spyne.io>, the same as the `GeometryService` service).

-4.  **(SWHV-CCN2-20300-04)** Test with and integrate ACE, DSCVR or other current in-situ datasets identified as relevant today for space weather forecasters.
+4.  **(SWHV-CCN2-20300-04)** Test with and integrate ACE, DSCOVR or other current in-situ datasets identified as relevant today for space weather forecasters.

 The considered use-case is measurements of phenomena propagating radially slower than speed of light.